galsci/pysm/paper/paper.md

 # How to cite

-If you are using PySM 3 for your work, please cite this paper for the software itself; for the actual emission modelling please also cite the original PySM 2 paper [@pysm17].
+If you are using PySM 3 for your work, please cite this paper for the software itself; for the actual emission modeling please also cite the original PySM 2 paper [@pysm17].
 There will be a future paper on the generation of new PySM 3 astrophysical models.

-# Acknowledgements
+# Acknowledgments

 * This work was supported in part by NASA grant `80NSSC18K1487`.
 * The software was tested, in part, on facilities run by the Scientific Computing Core of the Flatiron Institute.